ronnyml/snowplow-wiki/MailChimp-webhook-setup.md

 http://<collector host>/com.mailchimp/v1
 ```

-Our Webhooks setup page now looks like this:
+Our Webhooks setup page should look like this after we have added our **Callback URL**:

 [[/setup-guide/images/webhooks/mailchimp/mailchimp-2.png]]